ndeleche/clickbot_py/README.md

 If ads are found, it clicks on each ad that hasn't been clicked before, waits for a random amount of time, and then performs a random movement.

 If no ads are found, it sleeps for a short duration before checking again.

+                                                       HOW TO RUN THE SCRIPT

+click the Run Python File in Terminal play button in the top-right side of the editor(vscode)